defistate/defistate-client-go/README.md

 ## Key Features
-- JSON-RPC Stream Client: A headless, high-throughput client for ingesting state into your infrastructure.
+- **JSON-RPC Stream Client**: A headless, high-throughput client for ingesting state into your infrastructure.
-- Interactive Console: A TUI (Terminal User Interface) for exploring the DeFi graph (a streamed structure that represents the connections between pools and tokens), and the aggregated protocol state provided by the stream on each block.
+- **Interactive Console**: A TUI (Terminal User Interface) for exploring the DeFi graph (a streamed structure that represents the connections between pools and tokens), and the aggregated protocol state provided by the stream on each block.

 ## Requirements
 - Go: Version 1.25.4 or higher.